Dumbbell Chest Workout – Introduction

 I could not do one pushup.

-In such a case, barbells are great to build up your strength.
+In such a case, dumbbells are great to build up your strength.

-No matter what your weight, you can lay down on the bench and press the bar only.
+No matter what your weight, you can sit or lay down on the bench and press up the dumbbells.

-Or, you can start with a machine chest press in sitting position.
+Or, you can start with a machine chest press in a sitting position and start the muscle-building process.

 Despite your obesity.